charlestjpark/RDataCleanDemo/Codebook.md

 The remaining 79 columns correspond to various mean measurements of the mean and standard deviations parsed from the original 561-feature set.
 Details on the original features are in the features.txt and features_info.txt files, found in the UCI HAR Dataset directory.
 The names for these columns were parsed by selecting any feature from the original set that was marked as calculating a mean or standard deviation, containing a text pattern "mean()" or "std()".
 The names were also cleaned to remove any instance of "-" or "()" in order to streamline aggregation in the summarise_each function later deployed.

 ## List of parsed mean and standard deviation features
+The names of the derived features are as follows:
 "tBodyAccmeanX",
 "tBodyAccmeanY",
 "tBodyAccmeanZ",